History of Chamber

 Whenever something of significance was to occur, the Chamber of Commerce swung into action.
 In 1928, it organised a reception for Bert Hinkler to commemorate the first solo flight from England to Australia and in 1929, the Chamber was instrumental in having Parramatta proclaimed a city.

 In 1930 it arranged buses to bring people to town from outlying districts.
 Some old-timers even cheekily claim that Parramatta carnival events were the forerunners of the Mardi-Gras.
 In 1933 the chamber hosted a ‘back to Parra’ week being a procession with floats observed by thousands and described in the Sydney Morning Herald as an occasion where everyone had a, ‘gay old time.’
 The Chamber was incorporated in 1947.
-In the 1950’s it actively campaigned for the construction of an Olympic Pool in Parramatta Park and it successfully lobbied to have the Lord Mayoralty bestowed on the city.
+In the 1950’s it actively campaigned for the construction of an Olympic Pool in Parramatta Park - sadly the pool is now gone.
+It successfully lobbied to have the Lord Mayoralty bestowed on the city.
 Ultimately this was done by the Queen in 1988.
 Alan Hyam was the first Lord Mayor with that honour.

 Whoever has not heard of Parramatta certainly must surely not live in Sydney or more likely, on the Eastern Seaboard.
-The famous Parramatta Eels four premierships and six times runners-up, as recently as 2009, give us a break!
+The famous Parramatta Eels four premierships and six times runners-up.

 Juxtaposed just thirty five minutes by train from Central and one and a half hours by ferry, along the Parramatta River from Circular Quay, it could be a world away for all its autonomy and unique disposition.